TrailsofGold/whitepaper/docs/game_concept/treasures.md

 Once the max treasure value is known it is used to calculate treasure value for each treasure of the game.

-The crew strategy and navigation skills are used to
+The crew strategy and navigation skills are used for that purpose.

 The treasure value computation formula is: